Manchester K-9 Unit

-The Manchester Police K-9 Unit was established in 1966.
-The K-9 Unit is currently comprised of nine patrol teams that are trained to find lost persons, locate evidence, as well as locate and apprehend suspects.
-All K-9 teams are cross-trained in specialties to include the detection of illegal drugs, explosive ordinance and ballistic (firearm) detection.
-A sergeant is in command of the unit and serves as the head trainer, with an officer assigned as an assistant trainer.
-K-9 teams are assigned to the Patrol Division and provide support to all divisions within the agency and mutual aid to other agencies, when requested.
-K-9 teams routinely respond to high-risk calls for service to ensure the safe and successful resolution of any incident.
-Three K-9 teams are assigned to the SWAT team.
+The Manchester Police Department K-9 Unit is comprised of nine highly trained teams.
+Our patrol teams are trained to locate people, evidence, contraband, and if necessary apprehend suspects.
+Our patrol teams are cross-trained in illegal drug detection or explosive ordinance and ballistic detection.
+There are 8 K-9 teams assigned to the patrol division and one team is assigned to the Special Enforcement Division.
+The K-9 teams provide support to all divisions in the department and respond to mutual aid requests from other agencies.
+Two K-9 teams are assigned to the SWAT team.
 These teams receive additional specialized training and deploy during SWAT operations.

-The K-9 drug detection teams are utilized during illegal-drug and interdiction operations.
-These teams are highly trained to seek out and locate concealed contraband.
-K-9 teams are trained to detect illegal drugs in many scenarios, to include searching packages, vehicles, buildings, open areas, and locating hidden compartments.
+The K-9 drug detection teams are utilized during illegal drug and interdiction operations.
+These teams are highly trained to locate concealed contraband.
+K-9 teams are trained to detect illegal drugs in many scenarios including; packages, vehicles, buildings, open areas, and locating hidden compartments.

-K-9 officers are selected based upon their motivation, drive, and determination so that they may handle the demanding requirements of the assignment.
-After being selected to the K-9 Unit, teams must successfully complete their patrol and detection training.
-Teams are then required to complete vigorous monthly in-service and daily training to maintain a high level of proficiency and readiness.
+K-9 officers are selected based on their motivation, drive, and determination so that they may handle the demanding requirements of the assignment.
+After selection to the K-9 Unit, teams must successfully complete their patrol and detection training.
+All teams train on a regular basis to maintain a high level of proficiency and readiness.
 The K-9 Unit certifies to the standards set forth by the United States Police Canine Association (USPCA) for patrol, tracking, and specialty detection.

-Each canine resides with its respective handler during its tenure of service and remains with the handler upon being retired from service.
+Each canine resides with its respective handler during its tenure of service and remains with the handler upon retirement.
 The canine's selfless service comes at a cost.
-During its years of service, a canine is subject to serious injury, violent assaults, and traumatic stress.
-The constant wear and tear on the canines' bodies follows them into their retirement years.
-Once retired, the handler and their family accept full financial responsibility and provide full care for the canine.
+During years of service, a canine is prone to serious injury, violent assaults, and traumatic stress.
+The constant wear and tear on the canines' bodies follow them into their retirement years.
+Once retired, the handler and their family accept full financial responsibility and care for the canine.

-The Manchester Association of Police K-9s (MARK-9)was established in 2018 to provide financial assistance for the proper retirement care of the Manchester police canines, as well as burial and memorial for fallen canines.
-MARK-9 is an official 501(c)(3) non-profit organization and registered as a Charitable Organization with the state of New Hampshire.
+The Manchester Association of Police K-9s (MARK-9) was established in 2018 to provide financial assistance for the proper retirement care of the Manchester police canines, as well as burial and memorial for fallen canines.
+MARK-9 is an official 501(c)(3) non-profit organization registered as a Charitable Organization with the state of New Hampshire.
 For more information visit www.mapk9603.org.